mathworks-ref-arch/matlab-aws-s3/Documentation/awsS3ApiDoc.md

    Alternate endpointURI:

-  If an alternative endpoint is required, e.g. if using an non-AWS S3 service one can specified it as follows:
+  If an alternative endpoint is required, e.g. if using an non-Amazon S3 service one can specified it as follows:
         s3 = aws.s3.Client();
         s3.endpointURI = 'https//mylocals3.example.com';